-Medically related areas have been placed in careful proximity, so that patients needing specialized care can be grouped to best advantage, as in the Neurological Step-Down Unit.
+Medically-related areas have been placed in careful proximity, so that patients needing specialized care can be grouped to best advantage, as in the Neurological Step-Down Unit.
 Because of Vanderbilt's role as a tertiary care center, specialized treatment and diagnostic facilities have been included in the building.
-For instance, the laminar flow unit consists of four private rooms kept completely sterile, so that patients can undergo aggressive drug treatment that weakens their normal resistance to infection.
 The Doppler laboratory utilizes an ultrasound device that can "listen" to the flow of blood and determine from the sound the site of arterial blockage.
-The evoked-response laboratory conducts non-invasive tests for diagnosing nerve and brain stem conditions.
+The evoked-response laboratory conducts noninvasive tests for diagnosing nerve and brain-stem conditions.